plone/plone.docker/legacy/README.md

 ## JSON

 Python grew a stdlib `json` in 2.6, so the 4.x series need nothing extra.
-Every series below 4.0 ships `simplejson` 2.0.9 instead — 3.3 finds it already in its own buildout-cache, while 3.2 and earlier have it installed by `shared/install-simplejson.sh`.
+Every series below 4.0 ships `simplejson` instead — 3.3 finds it already in its own buildout-cache, while 3.2 and earlier have it installed by `shared/install-simplejson.sh`.

+**The release is not the same across the matrix, and cannot be.** 2.4-era series get 2.0.9; Plone 2.0 runs on Python 2.3, where 2.0.9's `encoder.py` calls `items.sort(key=...)` — `key=` is 2.4+ — so `dumps(sort_keys=True)`
+raises `TypeError`.
+That series gets 1.9.3. `install-simplejson.sh` fails the build on a wrong pairing rather than shipping an image whose JSON breaks only on the call that matters for extraction.

 Import defensively if one script must cover the whole matrix:

 ```python
 try: